 Tajikistan celebrates 26 years of independence from the Soviet Union on 9th September.
 Perhaps best known for its civil war and economic collapse of the early 90s, it has come a long way since then, however it remains one of the poorest countries in the world

-There is a large population in northern Afghanistan and also in the Uzbekistan cities of Samarkand and Bukhara.
+There is a large population of Tajiks in northern Afghanistan and also in the Uzbekistan cities of Samarkand and Bukhara.

 For centuries Dushanbe was a village.
 Its name literally means ‘Monday’ and originates from the day it held it’s weekly bazaar.
 In soviet times Dushanbe was known as the ‘Paris of Central Asia’ although that was widely recognised to be something of an over statement.

 It was as late as 1997 that gunmen openly strolled up and down Rudaki Avenue, the main street.